evagoras/filesage-dev-tools/README.md

 Command               | What it does
 ----------------------|------------------------
-npm run build         | Compile TypeScript files npm run bench:text    | Run only Text file benchmarks npm run bench:binary  | Run only Binary file benchmarks npm run bench:url     | Run only Local vs URL full download benchmarks npm run bench:urlhead | Run only Local vs URL HEAD check benchmarks npm run plot          | Generate plots only from CSVs npm run bench:all     | Run all benchmarks and plots npm run clean         | Clean `/benchmarks/`, `/plots/`, `/temp/` folders
+`npm run build`         | Compile TypeScript files `npm run bench:text`    | Run only Text file benchmarks `npm run bench:binary`  | Run only Binary file benchmarks `npm run plot`          | Generate plots only from CSVs `npm run bench:all`     | Run all benchmarks and plots

 ✅ Use these for partial runs during development.